 Lead by example and ensure that you recycle in the workplace

 It sounds simple, but by showing your commitment to recycling, and making a deliberate effort to separate your business’ waste, will help your staff to realise that recycling is a priority and will create a positive recycling culture in your business.

 Recycling can be notoriously tricky and deciding which items can and can’t be recycled is often difficult.
 However, if you can provide your staff with appropriate training and impress on them the importance of recycling, you will be able to recycle a lot more of your waste.

 Focus on training your staff to understand packing labels, while not every item of packing will have a label, it’s a great place to start and it doesn’t mean you can’t recycle it.
-For a quick guide Recycle Now has created a handy list of on-pack recycling labels, view it here.
+For a quick guide; Recycle Now has created a handy list of on-pack recycling labels.

 Your staff will no doubt be very busy, and unfortunately, it’s human nature for people to revert to previous habits.
 To avoid this happening, create reminders and notices around your business and specifically next to your bins.
-This will remind everyone of the correct practices and leave no excuses for not recycling!
+This will remind everyone of the correct recycling practices and leave no excuses!

 Don’t forget about your cleaners